Part 3 | Univariate GLM

 Part 3.2 ~ Sampling and Central Limit Theorem

-Use the Central Limit Theorem to understand the distribution of a sample mean when you don't know the population distribution.
+The Central Limit Theorem tells us the distribution of the sample mean despite not knowing the population distribution.

 Part 3.3 ~ Confidence Intervals